mhawksey/wp-evidence-hub/README.md

 Description
 ----

 This plugin was developed to gather and publishes evidence about the impact of open educational resources (OER).
 It is maintained by the [OER Research Hub project](http://oerresearchhub.org/).
+Here's a [Site Demo](http://sites.hawksey.info/oerhub/)

 Build on [wp-plugin-template by Francis Yaconiello](https://github.com/fyaconiello/wp_plugin_template) and influenced by [Conferencer by mattdeclaire and briankwa](http://wordpress.org/plugins/conferencer/)